fusioncharts/dev_centre_docs/fusiontime/integrations/svelte/your-first-chart-using-svelte-in-fusiontime.md

     * Specify the caption of the chart using `text` attribute in `caption` object.
 * Create an empty storage as `fusionDataStore` using `FusionCharts.DataStore`.
 * Create a `DataTable` within the empty storage using `fusionDataStore.createDataTable` and pass the `schema` and `data` to the `DataTable`.

+You should be able to see the chart.
+If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.
+If you're unable to solve it, click here to get in touch with our support team.

+That's it!
+Your first chart in `SvelteJS` using `FusionTime` is ready.